 Ghent, Bruges.
 With its canals, melancholic hues and highly picturesque streetscape, Bruges is one of the loveliest cities in northern Europe.
 A major manufacturing and trading city in the Middle Ages, decline had already set in before the end of the 15th century.
 The Groeninge Museum has an excellent collection by Flemish masters including Jan van Eyck and the Church of Our Lady is home to Michelangelo’s marvellous marble Madonna and Child.
 St Salvator’s Cathedral contains a triptych by Dirk Bouts.

 Ghent, Antwerp.
-Visit Ghent cathedral to see the Adoration of the Mystic Lamb polyptych by Hubert and Jan van Eyck, one of the greatest masterpieces of Netherlandish painting (undergoing restoration, not all panels are visible at once).
+Visit Ghent cathedral to see the Adoration of the Mystic Lamb polyptych by Hubert and Jan van Eyck, one of the greatest masterpieces of Netherlandish painting.
 In Antwerp, the Royal Museum of Fine Arts, or KMSKA, houses an impressive collection with works by Jan van Eyck, Rogier van der Weyden and Hans Memling, and the Mayer van der Bergh Museum has a small but outstanding collection including works by Bruegel.

 Bruges.
-Return to Bruges to see the mediaeval Hospital of St John, now a museum devoted to Hans Memling and contains many of his best paintings.
+Return to Bruges to see the medieval Hospital of St John, now a museum devoted to Hans Memling and contains many of his best paintings.
 See the market place with its soaring belfry, Gothic town hall and Basilica of the Holy Blood.
 Back in Ghent visit the Museum of Fine Arts, principally to see a work by a follower of Hieronymus Bosch.

 Brussels.
 The Fine Arts Museum in Brussels is one of the best in Europe, and presents a comprehensive collection of Netherlandish painting as well as international works.
 Take the Eurostar from Brussels to London St Pancras, arriving c.
 6.15pm.

 Dr Sophie Oosterwijk